bll123/di/README.md

 Long doubles are quite capable, there's nothing wrong with building it this way (as of 2025).

+MacOS Apple Silicon does not support long doubles.

 To force GMP:

     make -e PREFIX=$HOME/local DI_USE_MATH=DI_GMP

-    GMP does not work on windows/msys2.

 To force MPDecimal: